kazuhiro4949/EditDistance/README.md

 # How dose it work?
 EditDistance calculates a difference between two arrays and converts it to the incremental update processes of UITableView or UICollectionView.

-The differences are calculated with "Edit Distance Algorithm".
-There are the many ways and almost all of them runs in polynominal time.
+The differences are calculated with **Edit Distance Algorithm**.
+There are many ways to calculate and almost all of them run in polynominal time.

 - Dynamic Programming (*O(NM)*)
 - Mayer's Algorithm (*O(ND)*)